wlandau/workflowHelper/README.md

-This package can help anyone who uses R to analyze multiple datasets in multiple ways.
+This package helps to analyze multiple datasets in multiple ways.
 Your workflow will be

 - **Reproducible**.
+Reproduce any analysis with one call to `plan_workflow()` and another to `make`.
-- **Runtime-efficient**.
+- **Development-friendly**.
 Thanks to [`remake`](https://github.com/richfitz/remake), whenever you change your code, your next job will only recompute the affected tasks.
+This minimizes headache when your workflow is under heavy development.
-- **Smooth**.
-Just provide the commands to generate datasets, analyze an arbitrary dataset, etc., and `workflowHelper` will structure your workflow and manage your files.
+- **Quick to set up**.
+Just provide the commands to generate datasets, analyze an arbitrary dataset, etc., and `workflowHelper` will arrange these commands in a workflow and manage your output.
 - **Parallelizable**.
 Easily distribute your workflow over multiple parallel processes.

 # Installation